ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 ## AWS multi accounts auth setup

 If we think about having a simple super slick role definition, it would only make sense to mingle the S3 policy inside the elastic beanstalk instance profile role.
 However, in our case this is not possible.
-Our goal is to get logs to an S3 bucket which is not in the same account that hosts the EB instances.
+One of our requirements is to get logs to an S3 bucket which is not in the same account that hosts the EB instances.

 This entails us to divide the EB and S3 policies in 2 different roles in 2 separate accounts.
 Let’s say that our EB instances are located in `acccount-a` and the S3 bucket is in `account-b`.